-If you are operating a new business and you don’t have much credit established yet, a short-term line of credit may be a good option for you.
-It’s much easier to get approved.
+If you are operating a new business and you don’t have much credit established yet, a short-term line of credit may be a good option.
+It’s easier to get approved.
 Just keep in mind that the interest rates on a short-term line of credit will be higher.

 Medium-Term Revolving Credit

-A medium-term revolving line of credit gives you the option to repay over one or more years.
-You can also secure a higher limit (some credit lines can reach over $1 million).
+A medium-term revolving line of credit gives you the option to repay over 1 or more years.
+You can also secure a higher limit (some credit lines can reach more than $1 million).

 Bank Lines of Credit

 There are plenty of nonbank lenders and revolving credit facilities online that can provide you with revolving lines of credit.
-However, you can still walk into any bank branch and apply for a traditional option.
+However, you can still walk into a bank branch and apply for conventional financing.